20,000 Leagues Under the Sea (1954 film): Plot

 A warship fires upon Nautilus, which descends into the depths, attracting a giant squid.
-After an electric charge fails to repel the creature, Nemo and his men surface during a violent storm to dislodge it.
-Nemo is caught by one of its long tentacles, and Ned, having escaped from captivity, fatally harpoons the squid, saving Nemo.
-Having had a change of heart, Nemo wants to make amends with the world.
+After an electric charge fails to repel the creature, Nemo and his men surface during a storm to dislodge it.
+Nemo is caught by one of its long tentacles, and Ned, having escaped from captivity, fatally harpoons the squid, and saves Nemo when he is pulled into the sea.
+Having had a change of heart, Nemo decides to make amends with the world.

 As Nautilus nears Vulcania, Nemo finds the island surrounded by warships, with marines having disembarked.
-Nemo submerges Nautilus, enters his base from underwater, and surfaces within its large lagoon.
-He rushes ashore to activate a prearranged time bomb in order to destroy any evidence of his discoveries, but is shot and mortally wounded.
+The Nautilus enters his base through an underwater passage, and surfaces within its extinct volcano lagoon.
+Nemo rushes ashore to activate a time bomb in order to destroy any evidence of his discoveries but is shot and mortally wounded as he returns onboard.
 Navigating the submarine to a safe distance from Vulcania, Nemo announces that he will be "taking the Nautilus down for the last time".
 His crew declare that they will accompany their captain in death.

-Aronnax, Conseil, and Ned are confined to their cabins, while Nautiluss crew retreat to their own at Nemo's instructions.
-Ned escapes and surfaces the submarine, striking a reef in the process, causing Nautilus to flood.
+Aronnax, Conseil, and Ned are confined to their cabins, while Nautilus's crew retreat to their own at Nemo's instructions.
+Ned, refusing to be part of the suicide pact, escapes and surfaces the submarine, striking a reef in the process, causing Nautilus to flood.
 Nemo dies while viewing his beloved undersea domain through the hull's viewport.

 Aronnax tries retrieving his journal, but the urgency of their escape obliges Ned to knock him unconscious and carry him out.
-Aboard Nautiluss skiff, the three companions witness Vulcania explode.
+Aboard Nautilus's skiff, the three companions, along with Esmeralda, Nemo’s pet sea lion, witness Vulcania explode.
 A large, billowing mushroom cloud rises above the island's destruction.
 Ned apologizes to Aronnax for striking him, but Aronnax concedes that the loss of his journal might have been for the best.
 As Nautilus sinks, Nemo's last words to Aronnax echo: "There is hope for the future.
-And when the world is ready for a new and better life, all this will someday come to pass... in God's good time".
+And when the world is ready for a new and better life, all this will someday come to pass... in God's good time."